Commercial Lease Agreement Template, Free Download 2026

 A property management company is standardizing lease documentation across a portfolio of commercial properties and needs a template that can be customized for different property types (office, retail, industrial) while maintaining consistent legal protections for the landlord across the entire portfolio.

-A business is negotiating a sublease for commercial space and needs to understand the master lease terms that will govern the sublease relationship and any restrictions on subletting.
+A business is negotiating a sublease agreement template for commercial space and needs to understand the master lease terms that will govern the sublease relationship and any restrictions on subletting.
 Reviewing a commercial lease template helps subtenants evaluate whether the master lease protections are adequate before committing to the sublease.

 What Should a Commercial Lease Agreement Include?